 Udemy has the following pricing plans and subscriptions:

-• Personal Plan: $21/month for access to most of the features on Udemy.
+- Personal Plan: This Plan is priced at $21/month for access to most of the features on Udemy.

-• Team Plan: $30/month for unlimited access to all features for 2-50 people.
+- Team Plan: This Plan is priced at $30/month for unlimited access to all features for 2-50 people.

 That being said, for top-rated courses with accreditations, you may have to pay for the courses individually, which can range from $20-200.